Chart Color Schemes

 Rushworth is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Rushworth, as per the latest Census, 96.3% of dwellings were houses, with the remaining 3.8% being semi-detached homes, apartments, or other types.
-This contrasts with Non-Metro Vic., where 90.3% of dwellings were houses and 9.6% were other types.
-Rushworth's home ownership rate was 53.3%, compared to mortgaged dwellings at 32.3% and rented ones at 14.4%.
-The median monthly mortgage repayment in Rushworth was $1,023, lower than Non-Metro Vic.'s average of $1,300 and the national average of $1,863.
-The median weekly rent in Rushworth was $200, which is less than Non-Metro Vic.'s $250 and the national figure of $375.
+In Rushworth, as per the latest Census evaluation, 96.3% of dwellings were houses, with the remaining 3.8% comprising semi-detached homes, apartments, and other types.
+This compares to Non-Metro Vic., where 90.3% were houses and 9.6% were other dwelling types.
+The home ownership rate in Rushworth was 53.3%, with mortgaged dwellings at 32.3% and rented ones at 14.4%.
+The median monthly mortgage repayment in Rushworth was $1,023, lower than Non-Metro Vic.'s average.
+Weekly rent in Rushworth was recorded at $200, compared to Non-Metro Vic.'s $250.
+Nationally, Rushworth's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing